ApplicationCraft/applicationcraft.com/source/developers/user-guide/product-guide/widget-properties-events/events/event-reference-list/data-events.html.markdown

 <td width="15">
 </td>
 <td width="779">
   This is called once data has been fully loaded to the appropriate Data View.
 N.B.
 When a widget is in a container, it is the container which is loading data, so this event listens to the container.
-See also On Row Loaded in [General Events](/developers/user-guide/product-guide/widget-properties-events/events/event-reference-list/general-events) .
+See also On Row Loaded in <a href="/developers/user-guide/product-guide/widget-properties-events/events/event-reference-list/general-events">General Events</a> .

 </td>
 </tr>